-Volunteers snorkeled in crystal-clear turquoise waters of the Las Tintoreras, where many sea turtles were photographed for the Galápagos Science Center research project.
-Following our snorkeling, the group took a short hike and enjoyed the magic of lava rock formations, an assortment of iguanas, and a few whitetipped reef sharks in the surrounding waters.
+Volunteers snorkeled in crystal-clear turquoise waters of the Las Tintoreras, where many sea turtles, a number of them resting on the sandy bottom, were photographed for the Galápagos Science Center research project.
+A special treat was being in the water as large marine iguanas swam into shore with the incoming tide.

-In the afternoon, we donned hard helmets and set out on mountain bikes to ride approximately 10-mile roundtrip to the Wall of Tears, which serves as a haunting reminder of when Isabela was used as a penal colony.
+120 Village Square #9, Orinda CA 94563 U.S.A.
+Tel: (925) 817-9962 A Non-Profit 501c3 Tax Exempt Organization https://conservationvip.org info@conservationvip.org CST 2089890-40 In the afternoon, we donned helmets and set out on mountain bikes to ride approximately 10-mile roundtrip to the Wall of Tears, which serves as a haunting reminder of when Isabela was used as a penal colony.
 Prisoners toiled in the hot equatorial sun to build this monument as punishment to serve their time.
-The group saw Giant Tortoises feeding in the wild along the route.
+The group saw giant tortoises feeding in the wild along the route.